aerogear/graphback/README.md

 - Support schema first and resolver first approach Currently supporting only schema first aproach for generation.
 We should allow users to define their relationships by defining types.

-- Support generation for relationships
-Support relationships generation by providing custom directive processed by generator.

 ## License